National Museum of Romanian Aviation: 1990–present

 On 2 March 1990, the Aviation Museum was established through a Government decision.
 The museum was opened in 1993, at that time being located in five campaign tents at the Otopeni Air Base.
 In 1998, the museum was moved to a more suitable space at the Băneasa Airport.
 On 2 March 2000, the museum received a new exhibition space near Otopeni airport.

 On 18 March 2006, the museum was moved to its current location at the former airfield of Pipera.
 It is located in the World War II-era hangars on what used to be the south side of the airfield.

+In 2023, the museum began modernization works.
+Under the project, which is to be finished by April 2027, the three hangars of the museum will be completely renovated with Hangar 1 to serve as the main exhibit space, Hangar 2 as an archive and documentation space, and Hangar 3 as a repair and restoration workshop.
+The exterior exhibit space will also be reconfigured.